Home · faucets

 When to Call a Professional Plumber

-1. Multiple faucets throughout the house are affected - Indicates a whole-house water quality issue
+1. Multiple faucets throughout the house are affected — points to a whole-house water quality problem

-3. Green slime appears in toilets, shower drains, or other fixtures - Biofilm in pipes needs professional treatment
+3. Green slime appears in toilets, shower drains, or other fixtures — biofilm in the pipes needs professional treatment

-4. Cleaning doesn't help - Deposits return within days - Underlying plumbing or water contamination issue
+4. Deposits return within days even after cleaning — there's an underlying plumbing or water contamination issue

-5. You notice a sudden change in water quality or taste - Could indicate municipal system changes or well contamination
+5. Water quality or taste suddenly changes — could be municipal system changes or well contamination

-6. Low water pressure persists even after aerator cleaning - May have buildup deeper in pipes
+6. Low water pressure persists even after aerator cleaning — buildup may be deeper in the pipes

 Related Faucet Problems

-• Sputtering faucets - Air trapped by biofilm; flush lines and clean aerator
+• Sputtering faucets — Air trapped by biofilm; flush lines and clean the aerator

-• Foul odors from faucet - Mold/biofilm in aerator or P-trap; deep clean or replace
+• Foul odors from faucet — Mold or biofilm in the aerator or P-trap; deep clean or replace

 Special Considerations for Different Climates

-• Expect faster algae growth (every 2-3 weeks vs. 1-2 months in dry climates)
+• Expect faster algae growth — every 2–3 weeks versus 1–2 months in dry climates

-• Consider dehumidifiers in bathrooms if humidity regularly exceeds 60%
+• Consider a bathroom dehumidifier if humidity regularly exceeds 60%

 Hard Water Areas (Southwest, Midwest):

-• You may see mineral deposits (white/tan) mixed with green algae
+• You may see white or tan mineral deposits mixed with the green algae

-• Consider water softener to reduce mineral content
+• A water softener reduces mineral content long-term

 Well Water Homes:

-• Higher organic content and iron can accelerate algae growth
+• Higher organic content and iron accelerate algae growth

-• Test well water annually; consider UV sterilization or chlorination
+• Test your well water annually; consider UV sterilization or chlorination

-• Shock chlorinate well if sudden increase in biological growth
+• Shock-chlorinate the well if you see a sudden spike in biological growth

 Health Concerns: Is Green Faucet Buildup Dangerous?

-• Black mold (Stachybotrys) - rare in aerators, but if present, sanitize thoroughly
+• Black mold (Stachybotrys) — rare in aerators, but sanitize thoroughly if you find it

-• Foul smell - indicates decomposing organic matter; replace aerator
+• Foul smell — indicates decomposing organic matter; replace the aerator

-• Slimy biofilm throughout house - professional treatment needed
+• Slimy biofilm throughout the house — that needs professional treatment

 Cost Analysis: Prevention vs. Replacement